anufrievroman/calcure/README.md

 - If after install the program does not run by just running `calcure`, try to restart your terminal, it may need to recheck the binaries.
 - AUR package is autdated, please use `pip install calcure` for installation.

+## Roadmap

+- Translations (currently done: English, French, and Russian)
+- Support for .ics files in read only mode
+- Support for .ics files in read and write mode
+- Migrate current .csv data format to .ics for full syncing with clouds

 ## Contribution, translations, donations

-If you wish to contribute to the code base or translations, feel free to open issues or propose PRs.
-Particularly, you are welcome to contribute to translations, packaging for repositories, and syncing with popular calendar services.
+If you wish to contribute to the development or translations, feel free to open issues or propose PRs.
+Particularly, you are welcome to contribute to translations (create a copy of `translation_en.py` in your language), packaging for repositories, and syncing with popular calendar services.
 For big changes, please open an issue to discuss first.

 If you'd like to support the development, consider [donations](https://www.buymeacoffee.com/angryprofessor).

 For more information about contribution, see [wiki pages](https://github.com/anufrievroman/calcure/wiki/Contribution).